tsani/coding-cat-public/Vowel_FInder/description.md

-Write a function `vowel_finder(input)` that outputs a list containing all of the vowels inside of the input.
+Write a function `vowel_finder(input)` that outputs a list containing all of the vowels inside of string input.

 - This includes capital letters. (eg: Y and y)
 - The outputted list MUST be in order.